 AHRC New York City was recognized as the Nonprofit of the Night at the Brooklyn Nets game held on January 31, 2020.
-The celebration included a chance to see pregame warmups near courtside; a pregame on-court recognition ceremony; a halftime radio interview featuring Marco Damiani, CEO, and Jayson Costor, a young man who receives supports from AHRC NYC’s Camping and Recreation Department; and more than 100 seats for that evening’s game that pitted the Nets against the Chicago Bulls.
+The celebration included a chance to see pregame warmups near courtside; a pregame on-court recognition ceremony; a halftime radio interview featuring Marco Damiani, CEO, and Jayson Costor, a young man who receives support from AHRC NYC’s Camping and Recreation Department; and more than 100 seats for that evening’s game that pitted the Nets against the Chicago Bulls.

 This opportunity was made possible through AHRC NYC’s Recreational Services and our organization’s longstanding partnership with the Nets’ home arena, Barclays Center, through Employment and Business Services.

 “I’ve been to basketball games before, but never with this many of my friends,” said Stuart Natko.
 Stuart receives supported employment services at AHRC NYC Headquarters and often participates in Camping and Recreation programs.
 “I’ve been to Brooklyn Nets games here [at Barclays Center] and to New York Knicks games at Madison Square Garden,” he said.
 “It feels great to be here tonight, especially with a lot of my friends and coworkers from the main office.”

 WFAN Halftime Interview